botletics/SIM7500-LTE-Shield/README.md

 All other software is released under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 ## Arduino Library Support
-The library that supports the SIM7500 module can be found [here on the SIM7000 shield repo](https://github.com/botletics/SIM7000-LTE-Shield).
-It is an altered library built upon the original Adafruit FONA library with added functionality for 2G (SIM800/808/900/908), 3G (SIM5320), SIM7000 LTE CAT-M/NB-IoT module, and SIM7500.
-As such, it's probably the best Arduino library for SIMCom modules available so far and I've also included examples and library functions focusing on sending data to the cloud via HTTP/HTTPS/MQTT with more functionalities always being tested!
+The library that supports the SIM7500 module can be found on the [SIM7000-Shield-Library repo](https://github.com/botletics/SIM7000-Shield-Library) which is based on the [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) and supports a variety of SIMCom 2G/3G/4G LTE/CAT-M/NB-IoT modules, including the SIM7500.

-The following list is a summary of the things I've done so far:

 ### Confirmed functionalities
 - Picking up, hanging up, and initiating phone calls